 Merge Occurrences on the Same Line

-If this button is selected, occurrences on the same line are shown as.
+When this option is selected, occurrences on the same line are shown as a single item.

 Show Only Read Usages

-When this button is selected, only references to read usages are displayed.
-Available for the usages of fields or local variables.
+When this option is selected, only read usages are displayed.
+Available for usages of fields, properties and local variables.

 Show Only Write Usages

-When this button is selected, only references to write usages are displayed.
-Available for usages of fields or local variables.
+When this option is selected, only write usages are displayed.
+Available for usages of fields, properties, and local variables.